Virginia Tech® home

 I have accepted your offer of admission.
 Now what?

 You have made a great choice!
 Follow all instructions in your admission letter from the Graduate School, as you should create your Virginia Tech PID and set up your email account as soon as possible.
-From there, the department will start sending out announcements in late spring regarding important dates, housing information, and the formation of the incoming class’ Google group.
+From there, the department will start sending out announcements in late spring regarding important dates, housing information, and the formation of the incoming class’ Microsoft Teams group.

 Our application deadline is January 5th.
 If you have any questions, email gradphys@vt.edu.